DiamondLightSource/DosNa/README.md

 DosNa is also inspired by the [h5py](http://www.h5py.org/) library and tries to mimic its behaviour, thus `dosna.Pool` and `dosna.Dataset` objects are equivalent objects to `h5py.File` and `h5py.Dataset` respectively (in fact, there is a `dosna.File = dosna.Pool` symlink to fully mimic h5py).

-A `dosna.Dataset` is then created as a N-dimensional dataset with chunking.
+A `dosna.Dataset` will automagically distribute a N-dimensional dataset across the cluster by partitioning the whole data in smaller chunks and store them in a completely distributed fashion as `dosna.DataChunks`.
 After a `chunk_size` is specified, data loaded to a `dosna.Dataset` will be split in to chunks of size `chunk_size` and will create different Ceph objects as `dosna.DataChunk`, each of them corresponding to a different chunk from the original data.
 These `dosna.DataChunk` objects are distributed along the Ceph cluster, making `dosna.Dataset` a wrapper to distribute N-dimensional datasets into many N-dimensional smaller chunks.

 An existing `dosna.Dataset` can be used as an `h5py.Dataset` object or a Numpy Array.
 This is, a dataset object supports standard slicing `ds[:, :, :]` and `ds[:, :, :] = 5` and the `dosna.Dataset` object will take care behind the scenes to access all the `dosna.DataChunk` needed to reconstruct the desired slices.